Denture Cream injuries

 With these changes, we anticipate an increasing number will seek dentures, or false teeth, in order to retain their confidence and keep smiling.
 However, there is a potential danger associated with certain denture products.
 Specifically, the zinc found in denture creams has been found to exceed levels deemed safe, sometimes leading to zinc poisoning, which can result in neurological damage.

-At The Law Offices of Jeffrey S. Glassman, LLC, our experienced Boston denture cream injury lawyers know denture cream is a popular product.
+At Jeffrey Glassman Injury Lawyers, our experienced Boston denture cream injury lawyers know denture cream is a popular product.
 That does not mean it is a safe one.

 Among the reported symptoms of zinc poisoning: